lambainsaan/notepad-raw/Learning Nuxt 3.md

 ---
 created: 2023-10-05T22:49:47+05:30
-updated: 2023-10-05T23:29:27+05:30
+updated: 2023-10-05T23:36:27+05:30
-title: Learning Vue 3
+title: Learning Nuxt 3
 ---
-New day new framework.
-I am working on [[building-in-public-md#public/Open Sourcing Governance Open Sourcing Governance|Open Sourcing Governance]].
-Given that it is a project will contain data like manifesto, I want it to be SEO compliant.
-SEO is one of the selling points of Nuxt.
+I'm currently working on [[building-in-public-md#public/Open Sourcing Governance Open Sourcing Governance|Open Sourcing Governance]] a project that will include documents like a manifesto.
+I want to make sure it's easy for search engines to find, which is a feature of Nuxt.

-Plus there is markdown CMS extension for Nuxt called [Nuxt Content](https://content.nuxt.com/).
-Nuxt content can help a person write documentation using markdown.
-I can then convert that markdown into a beautiful page.
+Additionally, there's a helpful tool for Nuxt called [Nuxt Content](https://content.nuxt.com/) that allows people to write documents using Markdown.
+Then, I can turn those Markdown documents into attractive web pages.

-And so Nuxt + Nuxt Content it is.
-You can read more about the benefits of Nuxt [here](https://nuxt.com/docs/getting-started/introduction).
+So, I've decided to use Nuxt along with Nuxt Content for this project.
+If you want to learn more about Nuxt and its benefits, you can check it out [here](https://nuxt.com/docs/getting-started/introduction).

 [[nuxt/Paying Attention to detail]]